Oblique parameters of BSM models with three CP-even neutral scalars: Results

-To express the oblique parameters for different BSM models in terms of the rotation matrices has a key benefit as the knowledge of the components of the corresponding rotation matrices is enough to perceive the expression of the oblique parameters.
+To express the oblique parameters for different BSM models concerning the rotation matrices has a key benefit as the knowledge of the components of the corresponding rotation matrices is enough to perceive the expression of the oblique parameters.
 In this paper, to give the expressions of the oblique parameters, we consider the scalar sectors of the models, such that, all the neutral scalars have VEVs, and all of them mix with each other.
-But, for the special cases, where all the neutral scalars do not have VEVs, then also these expressions for oblique parameters are valid, provided, the rotation matrices for the scalar sector of the corresponding BSM model are changed accordingly.
+However, in the distinct cases, with some neutral scalars lacking VEVs, these oblique parameters formulations are valid as long as the rotation matrices for the scalar sector of the corresponding BSM model are changed accordingly.